Welcome to the mobility conference, which is taking place for the second time, so it's almost a tradition!

 15.00-16.00

-The discussion will be moderated by Marian Võsumets.
+The conversation is led by Marian Võsumets.

 16.00-16.20